Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

     ## $ assists <chr> "0", "0", "0", "2", "0", "0", "0", "2", "0", "0", "0", "0",...
     ## $ team    <chr> "manchester-city-football-club", "manchester-city-football-...

-With that we can clean the data a bit and finally get on to my favorite part, the plotting!
+With that we can clean the data a bit and finally get on to the plotting!
 You can find the code [in the original gist](https://gist.github.com/Ryo-N7/67ca1c364c342a82c4098918082ca445) to see how I created the plot below.
 I really would like to go into detail especially as I use one of my favorite plotting packages,